litmuschaos/v1-litmus-docs/docs/kubelet-service-kill.md

   </tr>
   <tr>
     <td> Generic </td>
-    <td> Exhaust CPU resources on the Kubernetes Node </td>
+    <td> Kills the kubelet service on the application node to check the resiliency. </td>
-    <td> GKE, EKS </td>
+    <td> GKE, EKS, Packet(Kubeadm), Minikube </td>
   </tr>
 </table>

 ## Prerequisites

 - Ensure that the Litmus Chaos Operator is running by executing `kubectl get pods` in operator namespace (typically, `litmus`).
 If not, install from [here](https://docs.litmuschaos.io/docs/getstarted/#install-litmus)
-- Ensure that the `node-cpu-hog` experiment resource is available in the cluster  by executing                         `kubectl get chaosexperiments` in the desired namespace.
-If not, install from [here](https://hub.litmuschaos.io/api/chaos/1.4.1?file=charts/generic/node-cpu-hog/experiment.yaml)
+- Ensure that the `kubelet-service-kill` experiment resource is available in the cluster  by executing                         `kubectl get chaosexperiments` in the desired namespace.
+If not, install from [here](https://hub.litmuschaos.io/api/chaos/1.5.0?file=charts/generic/kubelet-service-kill/experiment.yaml)
-- There should be administrative access to the platform on which the Kubernetes cluster is hosted, as the recovery of the affected node could be manual.
-For example, gcloud access to the GKE project

 ## Entry Criteria

-- Application pods are healthy on the respective Nodes before chaos injection
+- Application pods should be healthy before chaos injection.

 ## Exit Criteria

-- Application pods may or may not be healthy post chaos injection
+- Application pods and the node should be healthy post chaos injection.

 ## Details

-- This experiment causes CPU resource exhaustion on the Kubernetes node.
-The experiment aims to verify resiliency of applications whose replicas may be evicted on account on nodes turning unschedulable (Not Ready) due to lack of CPU resources.
+- This experiment Causes the application to become unreachable on account of node turning unschedulable (NotReady) due to kubelet service kill.
-- The CPU chaos is injected using a daemonset running the linux stress tool (a workload generator).
-The chaos is effected for a period equalling the TOTAL_CHAOS_DURATION
+- The kubelet service has been stopped/killed on a node to make it unschedulable for a certain duration i.e `TOTAL_CHAOS_DURATION`.
+The application node should be healthy after the chaos injection and the services should be reaccessable.
-- Application implies services.
+- The application implies services.
 Can be reframed as:
-Tests application resiliency upon replica evictions caused due to lack of CPU resources
+Test application resiliency upon replica getting unreachable caused due to kubelet service down.

 ## Integrations

-- Node CPU Hog can be effected using the chaos library: `litmus`
+- Kubelet Service Kill can be effected using the chaos library: `litmus`
 - The desired chaos library can be selected by setting `litmus` as value for the env variable `LIB`

 ## Steps to Execute the Chaos Experiment